John-Abbott-College/6P3-Notes/lectures/github-basics/index.md

 ---
 title: GitHub basics
-subtitle: >
+description: |
   Basics of cloning a repository hosted on Github and creating branches.
   Using a personal access token for authentication on GitHub outside of VSCode.
   Using the `pass` password manager to store access tokens safely.
-date: 2026-02-10
+date: 2026-01-19
-categories: [git, bash]
+blogpost: true
+category: Bash
+tags: git, bash
+location: Lecture
 ---

+## Overview

+These notes cover the basics for using GitHub in this class.

 ::: {margin}

 ![](assets/github-mark.svg)

 :::

-## Overview

-These notes cover the basics for using GitHub in this class.

 ## Branch management